collinschwantes/collinschwantes.github.io/_posts/2024-09-30-zero-shot-data-integration.md

 ```

 Integrated datasets would receive a confidence score 0-1, 1 being extremely confident in the integration.
 A person would need to confirm that the datasets can be integrated.
 We could then setup reinforcement learning to improve model performance.

+## Matching on name and distributions/values

+It might also be possible to integrate data blindly by using a combination of variable name and the distributions of values in the data.
+Confidence in matches could be boosted by metadata but essentially if two datasets contain
+columns with similar names (weight vs mass) and the values have similar distributions (e.g. normally distributed data with ranges in a certain tolerance).
+Ideally a single model would be able to handle many different data types and correctly classify
+multiple data types (dates, coordinates, strings, etc).
+This would require a good initial parsing algorithm and a lot of training data.

 ## Relax the structure